nacl-gb3/nacl-gb3/README.md

 ## 👋 Hello!

-I'm a rising 4th year at the University of Texas at Austin (UT '27) pursuing a B.S. in Computer Science.
+I'm a 4th year at the University of Texas at Austin (UT '27) pursuing a B.S. in Computer Science.
 My interests are computer systems, cybersecurity, and FOSS.
 - 📫 How to reach me: glb2354@eid.utexas.edu

 ## ⌨️ Technical Skills